ppericard/bioinfo-toolkit/README.md

 ## Scripts

 * **get_pairs**: separates paired reads and singletons from two paired fastq files (left and right)
-* **GenerSampleFastx**: 2 scripts to generate sample files from fasta or fastq input files
+* **generSampleFastx**: 2 scripts to generate sample files from fasta or fastq input files
+* **atomicblastplus**: submit a massively parallel Blast+ job-array to a computer cluster running on Oracle Grid Engine (previously Sun Grid Engine)